Benches clear in 9th, Servais tossed as Mariners beat Astros - NewsBreak

 Servais and Lopez were ejected, and both benches were given warnings.

-Rodríguez homered and J.P.
+Rodríguez hit a two-run homer and J.P.
 Crawford walked before Neris was ejected after throwing a pitch behind Eugenio Suarez’s head.
 Baker was also automatically ejected because of the warning.

 Raleigh’s three-run homer gave Seattle a 4-1 lead in the second inning, but the Astros scored three runs in the bottom of the inning to tie it.